gridgain/gridgain/modules/management-console-agent/README.txt

 GridGain Management Console Agent Module
 ------------------------

-GridGain management console agent allows to connect to Management Console for collecting metrics and executing management operations on cluster.
+GridGain management console agent is a GridGain module that allows Management Console to retrieve metrics from and execute management operations in a GridGain cluster.

-To enable GridGain management console agent it should be available in node class path at startup.
+To enable the module, copy the module directory to '{GRIDGAIN_HOME}/libs/' or add the module's libraries to the classpath of your application.